rebelsky/csc321/outlines/summaries/wrapup.md

-We conclude the class in the normal fashion.
+We conclude the class in something like the normal fashion.